Stop Fighting Fees: Three Cash-Flow Levers Every Utility Leader Can Pull

 Recommended Actions:

-• Translate your current fee policy into plain language and test it against three key customer scenarios (e.g., low-income payment plan, landlord, commercial account).
+• Revise your current fee policy into plain language and test it against three key customer scenarios (e.g., low-income payment plan, landlord, commercial account).

 2. What Does Each Payment Really Cost?
 (The Efficiency Lever)